When linear thinking hurts gay kids

 Amongst this surge in kids identifying as transgender, there is a high percentage of same-sex attracted adolescents, and children diagnosed with autism spectrum disorder (ASD) (De Vries 2010).
 Astonishingly, 35% of children and adolescents presenting at the UK Tavistock Clinic for gender dysphoria had a diagnosis of ASD (Butler 2018).
 In the Australian Westmead Hospital study, 13.9% had a diagnosis of ASD, and 16.5% had a diagnosis of ADHD (Kozlowska 2021).

 Alongside this surge in children and adolescents identifying as trans has come an uptick in people who detransition.
-An online sub-reddit forum for people who detransition currently has 20,500 participants.
+An online sub-reddit forum for people who detransition or desist currently has 51,000 participants.
 It is difficult to get data on numbers because few want to go back to gender clinics and are lost to follow up.
 In a recent study 70% of participants gave their reason for detransition as realisation that their gender dysphoria was related to other issues.

 Lisa Marchiano is a US clinician providing therapeutic support to detransitioners who describes her clients as typically in their early twenties whose complex problems were not addressed by gender clinics.
 Instead, cross-sex hormones and/or surgeries created a new layer of physical and psychological difficulties.
 Most of her clients came to understand they were butch lesbians: “they traced complex histories of coming to terms with their homosexuality.
 Some faced vicious homophobic bullying before they announced their trans identity”.
 This description is echoed in accounts from other detransitioners.
 Witness Elie: within a year of identifying as trans, she’d had a mastectomy: